 3) Mentoring

 Creating a culture of knowledge-sharing takes time and effort, but the rewards are worth it.
-It brings stability, continuity, consistency, and efficiency in the long run.
-Sharing your knowledge not only helps others but also encourages collaboration and continuous learning within your team or organization.

 If you aim to prioritize knowledge sharing in your team, here are a few steps you should follow.